jacobfredsoe/bbreplay/README.md

 (http://onesandskulls.com/) web site.

 ## Versions
+version 0.4.0 : Include team and player statistics in the returned object
 version 0.3.0 : Use promise instead of asynchrone function with callback
 version 0.2.0 : Code refactoring
 version 0.1.0 : First implementation of the library with one function